There are lots of ways to use an RSS feed.

 For example, when a new blog post has been published on your website, you’ll want to start promoting it right away.
 By taking a few minutes to set up a simple automation rule in Zapier, you can kickstart the process without wasting any time.

-Through RSS by Zapier’s integration with Process Street, you can automatically create and assign a content promotion checklist as soon as an article goes live, beginning the promotion process without even lifting a finger.
+Through RSS by Zapier’s integration with Process Street, you can automatically create and assign a content promotion workflow as soon as an article goes live, beginning the promotion process without even lifting a finger.

 Let’s outline the use case and go through how to set this up in Zapier.